flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 ### Hydraulic Gear System

+- Custom gravity gear extension model

-Feature released in Development Version.
-See our guide for usage and known issues.
+For features that are already available in the Development Version - see our guide for usage and known issues.

 [Custom Hydraulics Guide](../feature-guides/custom-hydraulics.md){.md-button}